YingyouMa/Nematics3D/README.md

   <img src="example/figure/lines.png" width="720">
 </p>

 For the system with periodic boundary conditions, the disclination lines might cross boundaries or even the entire box.
-To comprehend this phenomena, you could use modify the flag of wrapping lines as ```Q.visualize_disclination_lines(is_wrap=True)```:
+To comprehend this phenomena, you can disable line wrapping by setting the flag in ```Q.visualize_disclination_lines(is_wrap=True)```:
 <p align="center">
   <img src="example/figure/lines_nowrap.png" width="720">
 </p>

+### The structure of figures and post-plot modification
+The figures for visualization are managed into ```PlotScene``` class.
+This helps you to modify the figure after you plot them.